My parody of the anti-vegetarians

 Our society is going through growing pains.
 It's becoming more and more obvious that the beliefs about ethics it is partly based on are wrong.
 When somebody suggests a system of ethics that's not based on a religious or a political ideology, but on at least some factual content, people respond with some weird defense mechanisms.
 Those defense mechanisms are not even rationalisations of one's own behaviour, they are inventing the reasons why not to listen to the arguments made by the other side.
 Those reasons are usually in the form of ascribing bad attributes to the character of the person making those arguments.
 It's quite a risky thing to do: if you happen to be right, you just save yourself some time, if you happen to be wrong, you lose all your credibility, if not even the chance to ever be right about the things that are being discussed.
 It's incredibly hard to fight that.

 What contributes the most to that behaviour?
 Well, I think it has to do with the fact that many people have had their ears filled with the nonsense called Marxism.
 Marxism, just like the vegetarian philosophy, tends to toss around the word "exploitation".
 Of course, the vegetarian philosophy and Marxism use this word very differently.
 In Marxism, this means "taking an unfair advantage of somebody", whichever way "unfair" is defined.
 You know, people who own factories are "exploiting" their workers, despite the fact that factory workers are (usually) not working there against their will.
 According to Marxism, "wage slavery" is a new form of slavery, despite the fact that there is, unlike in real slavery, nobody forcing people to work for those wages against their will.
 They can, unlike the actual slaves, just walk somewhere else.
 One of the best responses I've heard to somebody who is using the word exploit that way is: "Here is a guy who happens to have a lot of money.
 Be careful, so that he doesn't give you some in an exchange for some small service, because that's exploitation!".
 In vegetarian philosophy, "exploit" means, well, killing somebody against their will for your own gain (usually very little gain).
 Killing sentient beings, for food, clothing or simply for fun, is, unlike the "wage slavery", actually quite comparable to slavery.
 But people who have had their ears filled with Marxism may not realize that.
 They either believe in Marxism and therefore believe it's the government's (and not theirs) job to fix the injustices, or they see that Marxism doesn't work when it's applied and rationalize it as exploitation (whichever sense that word is being used) not actually being immoral.
+Or, worse yet, people end up believing that, since human beings are (according to Marxism) being exploited in sweatshops, and human beings are somehow more worth than animals are, it's silly to care about animals when the immediate goal should be to eliminate the sweatshops (and, as everyone outside of that cult can see, they are doing more harm than good by boycotting the sweatshops).
 Again, it's incredibly hard to fight that.

 Related to that, there are quite a few people, especially the younger generation, who want to replace a relatively well-functioning society with some vaguely imagined socialist utopia.
 So, when somebody brings up vegetarianism, they quickly connect it to that (as if there was anything more utopian and authoritarian than the standard "I want to eat meat, but I want the government to ensure the animals are treated humanely." maxim).